 After you’ve cut out all the unnecessary parts of your newly harvested buds, it is about time to dry them out.
 In doing so, you must dry them upside down in a cool and dark place.
 We recommend having a room with proper ventilation to accelerate the drying process!

-Once they dried out, it is now time to cure them.
+Once they are dried out, it is now time to cure them.
 In curing, you need to put them in tightly-secured jars in a dark place.
-Curing them will intensify their effects and will taste and smell good.
+Curing them will intensify their effects and will make them taste and smell good.

-You have to open the jars daily for the next 2 weeks, to release moisture and for your buds to have fresh air!
-After you cannabis is cured for about two weeks, it’s about time to open the lid once a week.
-And you’re done!
+You have to open the jars daily for the next 2 weeks in order to release moisture and for your buds to breathe fresh air!
+After your cannabis is cured for about two weeks, it’s time to open the lid once a week.
+And then you’re done!

 Usually, curing depends on the users and how they want their buds to be.

 Cultivating marijuana requires significant time and dedication to be truly successful.
-In this guide, we are hopeful that it helped you in some ways possible.
+We hope that this guide helped you in some ways possible.
 Always remember that the first part is the hardest; the result will define your perseverance and hard work!
 Happy growing!